joshua-nugent/joshua-nugent.github.io/README.md

 <br/>
 <br/>

-## Current projects, in no particular order
+## Current projects and explainers, in no particular order
  + Power calculations for individually randomized group treatment trials

  + Comparing approaches to nested frailty models in survival analysis

  + [Here's](https://joshua-nugent.github.io/allFit/) a vignette on using the allFit() function to find the right algorithm for convergence in lmer/glmer.

+ + [Here's](https://joshua-nugent.github.io/maximin/) a vignette explaining how maximin approaches can be used when planning a cluster randomized trial in the face of uncertainty.

  + Investigating bias in penalized quasi-likelihood (PQL) estimation for generalized linear mixed models with dichotomous outcomes (paper in process)